l2beat/l2beat/website/src/content/pages/Faq/faq.md

-# Welcome to L2BEAT FAQ!
+# Welcome to the L2BEAT FAQ!

 Hi!
 We are glad you've made it here.
 Below you will find answers to most frequently asked questions about L2BEAT.